Isocyanates — foam chemistry

 Methylene diphenyl diisocyanate is an aromatic diisocyanate — two phenyl-isocyanate units joined by a methylene bridge.
 It reacts with polyols to form polyurethane, exactly as TDI does, and it accounts for more than 60% of the global diisocyanate market.
 MDI is the isocyanate of rigid foams (building insulation), engineered-wood adhesives, and many specialty applications; TDI remains the dominant isocyanate for the flexible foam in mattresses, but the two share the same fundamental chemistry.

 IARC evaluated 4,4'-MDI and polymeric MDI and placed them in Group 3 — not classifiable as to carcinogenicity to humans — meaning the evidence is insufficient to decide either way.
-Peer-reviewed — IARC, Group 3 That neutral cancer rating should not be read as "harmless."
+Regulatory — IARC, Group 3 That neutral cancer rating should not be read as "harmless."
 MDI's documented hazard is sensitization: it is a potent respiratory and skin sensitizer and a major cause of occupational asthma.
 Regulatory — ATSDR, NIOSH

 MDI's lower vapor pressure compared with TDI means it is less likely to build high airborne concentrations at room temperature — a reason it is often preferred industrially — but it is not therefore safe.
 Critically, skin contact is an important sensitization route: research shows dermal MDI exposure can prime the immune system for later airway responses.
 Peer-reviewed — Wisnewski 2011